Yelp/nrtsearch/docs/starter.rst

 Docker Compose Setup
 ---------------------------
-For docker compose setup of this example, please refer to :ref:`docker_compose`
+For docker compose setup of this example, please refer to Docker Compose section of this doc